 - 6 Tbsp sweet potato purée (about 1 very small sweet potato)

-- 1 + 1/2 cup gluten free flour blend (I used Doves Farm GF self-raising flour)
+- 1 + ½ cup all purpose self-raising gluten free flour blend (I used Doves Farm)

 - Peel 1 sweet potato and chop into small cubes.
 Boil in a pan until very soft, drain and mash with a fork.